 All shoes can be repaired, but that depends on the degree of damage.
 Fixing a small hole or a little color bleeding in any shoe is possible.
 However, major shoe repairs like sole replacements are only possible with some types of shoes.

 When we say repairable shoes, we use shoes whose soles and heels can be replaced as a benchmark.
 The soles and heel tips are usually the first things to wear out.

 High heels, dress shoes, sandals, dress boots, flats, leather boots, and loafers are extensively repairable shoes.
-The way their design and material contribute to this.
+The way they are designed and the material choice contribute to this.

-Genuine or faux leather shoes are usually more amenable to repairs.
+Genuine or faux leather shoes are usually more amenable to repairs as leather is a durable and sturdy material.
 It is easy to get factory-quality leather locally and replace damaged parts.
 Suede, cork, wood, and natural rubber also hold up to shoe repairs.

 The shoe quality is also a strong determinant of whether the shoe will stand up to repair.
 High-quality shoes are more likely to be made so that they are repairable; we cannot say the same for cheap shoes.

 High-quality dress shoes, for example, are made with Goodyear welt construction.
 A Goodyear welt is a strip of leather that goes around the bottom edge of the shoe.
 It attaches to both the insole and the upper.
 Cobblers can easily unstitch the strip to replace the sole without damaging the shoe.